14dayscash/Landing-Page/post-we-buy-houses-scams-visalia.md

 ## Other Red Flags Worth Watching For

-- **No contract ready.** Ask whoever is sitting across from you to show you a purchase agreement, right now, with real terms on it.
+- **No contract ready.** Ask whoever is sitting across from you to show you a purchase agreement, right now, with real terms.
 A real buyer has one ready, because writing offers is the entire job.
-Most wholesalers do not, they are still trying to figure out if they can find someone else to buy the contract before they commit to anything in writing.
+Most wholesalers do not, they are still trying to figure out if they can find someone else to buy the contract before they put anything in writing.
-- **No proof of funds.** A real cash buyer can show you bank statements or a proof of funds letter without hesitation.
+- **No proof of funds.** A real cash buyer can show you past deals, bank statements, or a proof of funds letter without hesitation.
 A wholesaler usually cannot, because there is no cash, there is a plan to find someone else's cash.
 - **No physical office you can verify.** Look up the address.
-Is it a real office, or a UPS Store box, or nothing at all?
+Is it a real office, a post office PO box, or maybe nothing at all?
 - **High pressure, today-only urgency.** Real offers do not expire in six hours.
-That pressure exists to stop you from checking anything.
+That pressure exists to stop you from checking if they are legitimate.
-- **The price drops after "inspection."** A lot of these outfits never intended to pay the number they opened with.
-The plan was always to get you comfortable, then come back lower once you have mentally moved on.
+- **The price drops after "inspection."** A lot of these 'investors' never intended to pay the number they opened with.
+The plan was always to get you comfortable, then come back lower once you have mentally moved on or can't back out.
 - **Nothing to verify.** No completed deals you can look up, no social media, no community presence beyond a Google business profile and a phone number.

 ## How Assignment Clauses Actually Work, and How They Get Misused